-- Increase responsible management of working forests in China-by creating up to 375,000 acres of FSC-certified forests, and up to 640,000 acres of forests under improved management. - Contribute to the improvement of China's policy framework to encourage responsible forest management. - Help China establish long-term market incentives for responsibly sourced paper.
+- Increase responsible management of working forests in China-by creating up to 375,000 acres of FSC-certified forests.
+And improve the management of up to 640,000 acres - Contribute to the improvement of China's policy framework to encourage responsible forest management. - Help China establish long-term market incentives for responsibly sourced paper.